 It is no secret that I am proud of my birthplace, Pittsburgh.
 I may live in Cleveland, but Pittsburgh is my home.
 One Pittsburgh tradition I found out is exclusive to Pittsburgh is a cookie table at a wedding.

-These cookies truly are a labor of love, they take a little bit of work but they are worth it.
-I guess that why the grandmothers seem to make these for the cookie tables, it the love they have for the couple to make this wonderful, flaky cookie.
-When I was married, my neighbor growing up made the lady locks on my cookie table.
-I asked for the recipe because I was in love with them, she gave it to me.
+It is the love they have for the couple to make this wonderful, flaky cookie.
+When I married, my neighbor growing up made the lady locks or clothespin cookies on my cookie table.
+I asked for the clothespin cookies recipe because I was in love with them, she gave it to me.

-My next marriage, if I have one, I will for sure have a cookie table, even if I am still here in Cleveland.
+My next marriage, if I have one, I will for sure have a cookie table.
+Even if I am still here in Cleveland, I will have this wedding cookie gtable tradition.
 You can take the girl out of Pittsburgh, but can not take the Pittsburgh out the girl.
-In order to do a Pittsburgh cookie table post, one needs lady locks, so I dusted off that recipe and made lady locks.
-Plus I got to use my new camera, I am so in love with this camera.

 - 4 cups all-purpose flour divided